- What is Irish citizenship by naturalisation?

-One of the quickest routes to Irish citizenship by naturalisation is through a marriage/civil partnership to an Irish citizen.
+One of the quickest routes to citizenship by naturalisation is through marriage/civil partnership to an Irish citizen.
 Those applying for citizenship through this route can apply after just three years of lawful living in Ireland, rather than the usual five.

 Specifically, you must have been lawfully living in Ireland for at least three of the previous five years, which includes 1 year of continuous residence in the year directly before the date of your application.

 You will need to complete Application Form 8 to apply through this route.
 As well as the documents listed above, you will need to include a certified copy of your marriage/civil partnership certificate in your application.

 The following conditions must be met in order to be eligible for Irish nationality and citizenship based on marriage/civil partnership to an Irish citizen: